What Does Asbestos Look Like? Identifying Asbestos Contamination

 Yet, people usually inhale tiny (nearly invisible) asbestos particles through the nose or mouth.
 Inside the body, these particles attach to tissues in the chest and gut.
 Once it enters the body, no surgery or other technique will remove asbestos.

+So, you may be wondering how to identify asbestos siding?
+Or how to test popcorn ceiling for asbestos?
 Testing for contamination is the only way to confirm the presence of asbestos.
 Typically, professionals trained to handle ACM without spreading it test for asbestos.
 Depending on the amount of contamination, asbestos abatement (removal) may be required before construction can resume.

 Older homes don’t need to be asbestos tested when building materials (such as walls, plumbing, and electrical wiring) won’t be damaged or moved by remodeling.
 If you suspect the material has asbestos but it’s still in good condition, do not disturb it.